usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 		org os enable --name Windows --arch x86_64 --version Server2008R2

-	3. Activate Windows Server2008R2 for root user (and potentially other preexisting users) user os enable --name Windows --arch x86_64 --version Server2008R2 --account root user os enable --name Windows --arch x86_64 --version Server2008R2 --account <OTHER_USER_NAME>
+	3. Activate Windows Server2008R2 for root user (and potentially other preexisting users)

-	4. Populate the packages for WindowsServer2008R2 (variable WIN_VERS must be changed accordingly for other versions of Windows).

 	.. code-block:: shell

-		. /etc/UShareSoft/uforge/uforge.conf
-		ARCHS=x86_64 DEBUG=y WIN_VERS=Server2008R2 /opt/UShareSoft/uforge/bin/exec_uploads.sh -w UssPkgs -U "$UFORGE_WEBSVC_LOGIN" -P "$UFORGE_WEBSVC_PASSWORD" -s "$UFORGE_DEFAULT_ORG_NAME" /tmp/DISTROS/USS/usspkgs
+		user os enable --name Windows --arch x86_64 --version Server2008R2 --account root user os enable --name Windows --arch x86_64 --version Server2008R2 --account <OTHER_USER_NAME>

-.. note:: UForge does not manage Windows updates as it does for Linux (crawling updates every night and populating the database).
-Instead, each time you want to have the updates for Windows, you will need to a new set of Golden Images.
+.. note:: UForge does not manage Windows updates as it does for Linux.
+Each time you want to have an update for Windows, you will need to create and install a new set of Golden Images.

 Listing Existing Golden Images
 ------------------------------